abbyoung/Code-Check/README.md

 # Code Check

 ## The Basics
 Code Check is a web standards accessibility testing tool for screen readers.
 Utilizing [Section 508](http://http://www.section508.gov/), current web standards, and common screen reader behaviors, Code Check parses the html of any page using [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/), submitted either via url or captured with the Code Check bookmarklet.
+It performs a series of magic tricks on the code (described below), and stores+returns a unique report.
 Each report includes approximate screen reader output in text, page outline, page links, and errors for more accessible code.

 ## Installation
 Code Check utilizes Python, Flask, Jinja, Bootstrap, and SQLAlchemy.
 To install, git clone the repo, create a virtualenv, and `pip install -r requirements.txt`.
-You'll find the bookmarklet JavaScript in /static/js/app.js.
+You'll find the bookmarklet JavaScript in `/static/js/app.js`.
 Before running `views.py` to see it in action, set up the database.

 ## Database Know-How
-After installing Code Check, you'll need to create your tables.
-Un-comment out `# create_tables()` at the end of `model.py`, run it, and boom.
+After installing the requirements, you'll need to create your tables.
+Un-comment out `# create_tables()` at the end of `model.py`, run it, and boom!
 You now have a simple yet powerful database.
+Let's look at the tables:

 * **Messages**

 Messages stores all existing error messages and their codes that get displayed under Issues in the report.
 These errors are tested in `model.PageParser()`, and added to the database in `model.results()`.

+* **Report Message**

-* **Report Message**<br />For every error detected on a page, a report message is created with the `report_id`, `message_id`, and a `code_snippet` if relevant
+For every error detected on a page, a report message is created with the `report_id`, `message_id`, and a `code_snippet` if relevant

+* **Reports**

-* **Reports**<br />For every url or html submitted, a new report is created.
+For every url or html submitted, a new report is created.
 The Reports table stores the `url`, `text_output`, `outline`, `links`, `stats`, and a `created_at` DateTime.

 ## Okay.
 So, how does it work?